Tiger Woods DUI Arrest: Toxicology Report Reveals Several Drugs In System, Entering Diversion Program

 Tiger Woods was arrested and charged with a DUI on May 29 in Jupiter, Florida.
 According to ESPN, a toxicology report was released on August 13.
-It reveals he had several medications in his system, but tested negative for alcohol.
+It reveals he had several medications in his system but tested negative for alcohol.
 The 41-year-old golfer entered a plea on Wednesday and has agreed to enter a diversion program.

 The Palm Beach County Sheriff’s Office released the toxicology report on Monday.
 At the time of his arrest, he had multiple drugs in his system.
 These include Vicodin, Xanax, Dilaudid, Ambien, and tetrahydrocannabinol (THC).
 Previously, it was confirmed through a urine test that he also had taken hydrocodone, hydromorphone, zolpidem, and metabolites of alprazolam.